Rhode Island Council of Resource Providers for Children, Youth, and Families

 Core Training relies on many textbooks and publications on Child and Youth Care Practices developed by Child and Youth Care academics, scholars and national trainers.
 Instruction provides proven strategies to equip staff for the most difficult operations and clientele cases.
 Most agencies and staff are committed to providing the best services for their youth and families and this training attempts to get everyone striving for the best outcomes.

-In 2015, CYCCB, ACYCP, and the University of Pittsburgh co-sponsored a symposium (an international gathering of over 35 higher educators from child and youth work degree programs).
+In 2015, CYCCB, NACYCP, and the University of Pittsburgh co-sponsored a symposium (an international gathering of over 35 higher educators from child and youth work degree programs).
 The meeting was attended by representatives from colleges and universities in the US, Canada, and Scotland.
 Over time, this effort is expected to guide the development of a linked higher education system that offers widespread access to high-quality child and youth work education.

 The Training Academy partners with several training entities providing the curriculum, instruction, and resources for compressive training.